moiseslopesdasilva708811-ai/MLOps-Salary-Prediction-Dataset/README.md

 ---

-# 🐍 2️⃣ Criar Ambiente Virtual
+# 🐍 2️⃣ Create a Virtual Environment

 ## Windows